 What Does a Surviving Spouse Inherit?

 The question of what a surviving spouse inherits from a deceased spouse is a complicated one.
 At common law, a wife was not an heir, although she might be entitled to support.
 Many people are surprised to hear that a surviving spouse does not simply inherit everything from the deceased spouse.
 That can be a nasty surprise.
-The answer to what the surviving spouse inherits is the typical lawyer’s response, “It depends.”
-Some scenarios can help to illustrate the issues.
+The answer to what the surviving spouse inherits is the typical lawyer’s response, “it depends.”
+Some examples can help to show the results under different situations.
 To keep the examples simple, I am going to assume that the husband dies before the wife – forgive me, all you husbands out there.

-● Joint property.
-Any asset that is titled to a husband and wife jointly, joint with right of survivorship (JWROS), or as tenants by the entirety, passes to the wife at the moment of husband’s death.
+- Joint property: Any asset that is titled to a husband and wife jointly, joint with right of survivorship (JWROS), or as tenants by the entirety, passes to the wife at the moment of husband’s death.
 It does not pass under the will and title vests in the surviving joint owner immediately.
 The title is determined by the language on the deed.
 In Pennsylvania, if the deed is to husband and wife and is silent as to survivorship, the law assumes the title is joint with right of survivorship or tenants by the entirety.

-● Intestacy.
-If deceased husband had no will, then his estate passes by intestacy.
+- Intestacy: If a deceased husband had no will, then his estate passes by intestacy.
 The portion of the estate wife receives depends on whether or not the deceased husband leaves living issue or living parents.
-If the deceased husband leaves no living issue (issue are children, grandchildren, etc.) and also no living parent, then the wife receives his whole estate.
+Only if the deceased husband leaves no living issue (issue are descendants of all generations – children, grandchildren, etc.) and also no living parent, does the wife receive her husband’s whole estate.

-● If deceased husband left a will, but the will either makes no provision for wife, or very little provision, or if husband has arranged title of assets so that there is no probate estate, the wife is entitled to elect against the will and take a statutory forced share.
+- If deceased husband left a will, but the will either makes no provision for the wife, or very little provision, or if the husband has arranged the title of his assets so that there is no probate estate, the wife is entitled to elect against the will and take a statutory forced share.
 (A spouse who for one year or more before the death of the deceased spouse has “willfully neglected or refused to perform the duty to support the other spouse,” or who for one year or more has “willfully and maliciously deserted the other spouse” shall have no right of election, or even of receiving an intestate share.)

-● If husband made a will and was later divorced, the law provides that any provision in that will for the benefit of former wife is ineffective.
-The former wife has no rights in husband’s estate, either as a beneficiary or as an executor or administrator.
+- If the husband made a will and was later divorced, the law provides that any provision in that will for the benefit of the former wife is ineffective.
+The former wife has no rights in the ex-husband’s estate, either as a beneficiary or as an executor or administrator.
 The will is not revoked, it is interpreted as if the ex-wife had predeceased her ex-husband.

 All of the scenarios described above state general principles of law in Pennsylvania.
 Spouses are free to make contracts with each other agreeing to different dispositions.
 If the spouses made a pre-nuptial agreement or a post-nuptial agreement, the terms of those agreements will prevail.